AntonioTorres23/OpenGL_Notes/PBR Theory.md

 $\LARGE{h = \frac{l + v}{\|l + v\|}}$

 The more the microfacets are aligned to the halfway vector, the sharper and stronger the specular reflection.
-Together with a roughness parameter that varies between 0 and 1, we can statistically approximate the alignment
+Together with a roughness parameter that varies between 0 and 1, we can statistically approximate the alignment of the microfacets.